 "As adults, we should be responsible for ourselves and our children, and it was wrong to deny this fundamental right without any research.

-"The results of the law over the past decade have proved I was correct in taking that position.
+"The results of the law have proved I was correct in taking that position.
 The impact on public health and cyclist injuries has been disastrous.

 "I haven't ridden my bike since then and four of my five closest friends also have given up.
 I'd estimate that more than 90% of the West Australian community is opposed to this law, and their opposition is well grounded in both medical and democratic principles.